Los Angeles To Sequoia National Park Road Trip: Best Route, Stops, & Itinerary

 Wuksachi Lodge In Sequoia National Park

-Outside the park, there are two options: Three Rivers or Visalia.
+Outside the park, there are two nearby towns: Three Rivers or Visalia.

-It’s also possible to camp in Sequoia National Park.
-In total there are 6 campgrounds.
+There’s also some great camping in Sequoia National Park.
+In total, there are 6 campgrounds.

 Foothills Area Campgrounds: Potwisha and Buckeye Flat